 - Being recognized as a volunteer by your peers.

-For a list of IEEE Canada Committees, please, see below, in the IEEE Canada Bylaws and the IEEE Canada Operations Manual.
+For a list of IEEE Canada Committees, please see the IEEE Canada Bylaws and the IEEE Canada Operations Manual.

 IEEE Canada invites you to nominate IEEE Canada members for IEEE Canada Volunteer Positions.